Rectal Cancer

 In stage IIIB, cancer has spread:

 • through the muscle layer of the rectum wall to the serosa (outermost layer) of the rectum wall or has spread through the serosa to the tissue that lines the organs in the abdomen (visceral peritoneum).
-Cancer has spread to one to three nearby lymph nodes or cancer cells have formed in tissue near the lymph nodes; or
+Cancer has spread to one to three nearby lymph nodes, or cancer cells have formed in tissue near the lymph nodes; or

 • to the muscle layer or to the serosa (outermost layer) of the rectum wall.
 Cancer has spread to four to six nearby lymph nodes; or